nu11secur1ty/libitu/README.md

 # NOTE!!!:
 `The dependencies are for Python3 but this module is using Python2 because I combined packages from Python 3 with Python 2.
 However, Python 2 can use packages from Python 3 without any problems when they are implementing in his own environment!`
+# WARNING!!!
+Do not use `pip` for this module, this is tested only on Kali Linux 2019.4.
+This module is only for advanced users!

+BR ***nu11secur1ty***

 -----------------------------------------------------------------------------------